fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 ### Profit-seeking Minter Collusion

-Since minters will generally prefer blocks minted with earlier timestamps, if a minter comes late to the game and mints a block with an earlier timestamp for an old blockheight, other profit-seeking minters might decide to mint on top of that block as well, even at the risk of being subject to minter punishment.
+Since minters will generally prefer blocks minted with earlier timestamps, if a minter comes late to the game and mints a block with an earlier timestamp for an old block-height, other profit-seeking minters might decide to mint on top of that block as well, even at the risk of being subject to minter punishment.
 If enough minters do this, they could build a longer chain and disrupt the network with a short-range or medium-range revision.
 If they succeed, they're not punished, but honest minters could be punished.
 This behavior is at its highest risk of happening if a minter finds a block 1 second after the previous block's timestamp, since it would be impossible for a block to be minted earlier than that (unless it was on top of an earlier block).
 However, a minter would only rationally do this if they weren't actively minting at the time that old block was minted, since otherwise they could have won the block in a non-contentious way earlier with no major risk of minter punishment.
 It seems unlikely that this would happen, since not only would this create a huge disruption in the network causing the currency (and therefore their stake) to lose value, but also because another minter could do the same thing to them by mining a block with an earlier timestamp either on the block they mined, or on a previous block.

 ### Long-term Ownership Centralization